BreakingBytes/simkit/carousel/docs/getting_started.rst

 as the project in lower case, *ie*: ``pvpower``, and a file called ``my_model.json`` is created in the ``models`` folder.
 These folders will be used to create Carousel models in the tutorials that follow.
-For more information about ``carousel-quicstart`` see the :ref:`getting-started-quickstart` section in :ref:`getting-started`.
+For more information about :mod:`carousel-quickstart` see the :ref:`getting-started-quickstart` section in :ref:`getting-started`.

 The :ref:`next tutorial <tutorial-1>` covers specifying outputs for your Carousel model.

+.. _parameter-styles:

 Parameters
 ----------
-Carousel currently has several styles for entering model parameters.
+Carousel currently has two different styles for entering model parameters.
 The goal is to make entering model parameters intuitive, quick yet flexible.

 Class Attributes
 ~~~~~~~~~~~~~~~~